~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 Zhang leans forward and whispers into his ear, “Yue Lao matched only our hearts.
 Your soul is not the one I am destined to be with.”
 She is speaking in a foreign language but he understands her.

 “Dishonourable wife!
 Pretending I’m your cousin to seduce another man.
 Pah!
-You may have him fooled but the old man under the moon cannot be deceived,” he warns, voice rough as sandpaper.
+You may have him fooled but the old man under the moon cannot be deceived,” he warns, voice barely audible

 “Someone worthy will have your heart, and I will finally feel love for it, just as Yue Lao wished.
 He will understand.”
 Zhang smiles.